 If your stove top doesn't retain heat when turned off, then lower the temp to low, simmer for a minute, and then turn it off.

 4. Let eggs cook in the hot water for 12 minutes.

 5. Bring pot over to sink, uncover and rinse eggs under cold water until they are cool enough to handle.

-6. Peel then eggs when they're still warm to the touch.
+7. Then peel then eggs when they're still warm to the touch.
 They'll peel easier than when they're cold.